 How to Fix Pixel 2 Battery Life Problems

 Again, like every phone, we’re getting reports about problems with battery life.
 This could be due to a lot of things but is likely an app that isn’t working right with Android 8.1 Oreo.
 We recommend customizing location settings, turning the screen brightness down to around 40% or automatic, and closing big apps you no longer need.
 We’ve put together a guide to get better Pixel 2 battery life, start there.

 However, the best route is to head into settings and make sure an app isn’t draining your juice.
 Head to Settings > Battery and see what’s at the top of the list.
 Typically Android system, Android OS, Pixel Launcher, or the Display is at the top.
 If there’s an app using too much, something isn’t right.
 Uninstall it, disable the app, or tap on it and hit “Force Close” to kill an app that’s draining the battery.

 We also recommend setting up Battery Saver modes when you’re in a pinch and need extra juice.
-And finally, make sure you’re running the April Android 8.1 update for the Pixel 2 and Pixel 2 XL.
+And finally, make sure you’re running the latest Android 8.1 update for the Pixel 2 and Pixel 2 XL.
 Google specifically improved performance, battery life, and stability.
 Some users on Twitter are reporting substantially better battery life.

 Pixel 2 Overheating (or Hot)

 Every smartphone gets hot while charging, especially using the fast rapid charging technology with USB Type-C. If your Pixel 2 is getting hot when it’s charging, don’t worry about it.

 Fast charging allows our phone to charge from 0-50% in about 20 minutes and gives the Pixel 2 amazing battery life.
 It’s also what makes it get hot during the recharge process.
 No, your phone isn’t going to explode like the Galaxy Note 7.